 Related post: 4 principles of logo design

 One logo often won’t be enough though.
 Depending on your needs or where you want to position your logo e.g. on your blog header, business card or even a T-shirt, you need different variations of your logo to make it work.
-Different usages require a different format of your logo.
+Different usages require a different format for your logo.
 Some will need a rectangular format others a square one.
-Minimal lines or elegant curlicue can look great on huge blog header but on a tiny business card it quickly loses its value.
-Some elements of your logo might work for web but not for print.
+Minimal lines or elegant curlicue can look great on huge blog headers but on a tiny business card it quickly loses its value.
+Some elements of your logo might work online but not for print.

 That’s why you need variations.
 Variations in form and also in styling.
 Always create one very simple, abbreviated version of your logo.
 You can use this as a favicon for example.
 And in terms of usability, you also need to have one black & white variation to use as a watermark for images or in print where colors aren’t reproducible.

 Colors are the second-best option for your brand to be recognized.
 Your brand colors give you the possibility to implement personality.
 Colors always transport feelings.
 They can be masculine or feminine, neutral or bold, strong or soft.
 Use them to send a message to your audience.
 The colors you pick for your color palette should include 2 main colors.
 These are the colors you use for all your visuals and the colors people recognize you by.
 In addition, you need a couple of colors that work well with your main colors and build a cohesive overall image.
 Last but not least you always add neutrals like black, white and gray to your palette.
 You can use them to build contrast, create white space and of course for text.

 Deciding what fonts to choose for your brand, you first have to think about what you need.
 Mostly you can get by with 2 to 3 fonts.
 One font for body text, one for headlines and one to set accents.
 Those fonts need to build a good contrast to each other but also build a cohesive image when put together.

 Related post: How to find the right font combinations